jorgehernandezSF/plugin_newsletter/README.md

 8. On a browser, invoke the Newsletter-Show route for in your site.
 For example: https://<your_sandbox>/on/demandware.store/Sites-<your_site>-Site/en_US/Newsletter-Show.

 # NPM scripts
-Use the provided NPM scripts to compile and upload changes to your Sandbox.
+Use the provided NPM scripts to compile client-side Javascript and upload all cartridges to your sandbox.
+Note: these scripts are defined in the package.json file.
+The scripts depend on the sgmf-scripts repository.
+Please clone and build (npm install) sgmf-scripts before building this sample repository.

 ## Compiling your application

 * `npm run compile:js` - Compiles all js files and aggregates them.
-* `npm run uploadCartridge` - Uploads the cartridge to your sandbox.
+* `npm run uploadCartridge` - Uploads the cartridge(s) to your sandbox.
 A properly configured dw.json file is required (see initial commit for this repo to find a sample.
-Modify to point to your sandbox and active version).
+Modify dw.json to point to your sandbox and version you want to upload to).

 # Testing
 Since this is a demonstration plugin, there are no automated tests.